birkett/CloudFlare-DDNS-Updater/README.md

 ##Running as a service
 Once you have verified the application is updating your records as intended, you may run it as a service.

-To install as a service, run rom an evevated (Administrator) command prompt:<br />
+To install as a service, run from an evevated (Administrator) command prompt:<br />
 ```shell
 CloudFlareDDNS.exe /install
 ```